 The making of Alien: Resurrection is discussed in The Alien Saga (2002), a documentary about the film series.

 Joss Whedons other genre works are: the screenplays for Buffy the Vampire Slayer (1992), Toy Story (1995), Titan A.E.
 (2000) and Atlantis: The Lost Empire (2001).
-He subsequently produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012), directed and wrote the Marvel Comics adaptation The Avengers (2012) and its sequel Avengers: Age of Ultron (2015); directed/wrote a modernised film version of Shakespeares Much Ado About Nothing (2013), wrote/produced In Your Eyes (2014) about a psychic connection.
+He subsequently produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012), directed and wrote the Marvel Comics adaptation The Avengers (2012) and its sequel Avengers: Age of Ultron (2015); directed/wrote a modernised film version of Shakespeares Much Ado About Nothing (2013), wrote/produced In Your Eyes (2014) about a psychic connection and wrote and performed uncredited directing duties on Justice League (2017).
 Whedon has become a cult figure on television, where he has created/written Buffy the Vampire Slayer (1997-2003), its spinoff Angel (1999-2004), the space opera series Firefly (2002-3) and wrote/directed its film spinoff Serenity (2005), and the tv series Dollhouse (2009-10) about people with programmable memories and Agents of S.H.I.E.L.D.
 (2013 ), as well as directed/wrote/produced the web series Dr Horribles Sing-a-Long Blog (2008), a musical spoof of mad scientists.